wsn-newsletter

 Team Canada Player Props: Top Scorer Odds

-Even if Canada isn’t expected to lift the World Cup or have a player win the Golden Boot as the tournament's top scorer, there’s still betting value in focusing on CANMNT's top goal scorers.
+Even if Canada isn’t expected to lift the World Cup or have a player win the Golden Boot as the tournament's top scorer, overall the World Cup Golden Boot odds can be found here for the tournament.
+There’s still value in focusing on CANMNT's top goal scorers with generous odds.
 A decade ago, it was unheard of for Canadian soccer players to make noise on the pitch in Serie A, La Liga or the Bundesliga.
 As the development path for Canadians to succeed has vastly improved, so has the product, with the likes of Alphonso Davies at Bayern Munich and Jonathan David at Juventus.

 Seems like the man who started the rise of Canadian soccer, putting them on a positive trajectory, is Alphonso Davies.
-The Bayern Munich employee has the third-favorite odds to lead Canada in the goal department at +1100.
+The Bayern Munich employee has the seventh shortest odds to lead Canada in the goal department at +1200.
 While yes, there is no denying Davies’ importance to this roster, world-class performances from Bayern don’t often translate to the men’s national side.
 While he’ll go down in history as Canada’s first-ever goal scorer in the World Cup, his story in 2026 might not be as memorable as 2022.
-Health has been Davies’ Achilles heel the last few years; constantly sitting on the sidelines, his fitness could derail any hopes of finishing as the top scorer for his home nation.
+Health has been Davies’ Achilles heel the last few years; constantly sitting on the sidelines, his fitness could derail any hopes of finishing as the top scorer for his home nation or feature in the World Cup.

 Canada Tactical Breakdown